samalsarthak21/samalsarthak21/README.md

-# Hi, I'm Sarthak – Quantitative Finance & Data Science
+# Hi, I'm Sarthak – Quantitative Finance

 I’m a Physics PhD researcher (General Relativity & Cosmology, University of Delhi) transitioning into **Quantitative Finance**.
 I build models and tools at the intersection of: